TungNamNguyen/gitlab-api-data-pipeline/README.md

 A command-line application that extracts GitLab project information via the GitLab API and stores it in a database.

 # Features
--Connect to GitLab API using Python
+- Connect to GitLab API using Python
--Store project data in a SQL database using -SQLAlchemy -Perform CRUD operations on project data
+- Store project data in a SQL database using -SQLAlchemy
+- Perform CRUD operations on project data
--Implement proper error handling and logging
+- Implement proper error handling and logging
--Use OpenAPI-generated clients for API communication -Store API credentials securely
+- Use OpenAPI-generated clients for API communication
+- Store API credentials securely
 # Requirements
--Python 3.8+
+- Python 3.8+
--SQLAlchemy
--Requests
--Python-dotenv
--PyJWT
--Cryptography
--Pydantic
+- SQLAlchemy
+- Requests
+- Python-dotenv
+- PyJWT
+- Cryptography
+- Pydantic
 # Installation
 1. Clone this repository:
 git clone <repository-url>